Getting Started

 Fast / Slow Button

-Single click either Fast or Slow button to start a continuous flow of plastic.
+Single click either Fast or Slow button to start a continuous flow of filament.
 If you have the pen in continuous flow mode, you can simply click either button once to stop the continuous flow.

 Reverse Feature